 Ultimately State and Local Council laws apply to permissions provided to use fabric structures as private, commercial, rural or aviation structures, and you should research "Temporary Structure Regulations" of your State to research the rules in your country and locality ... however rule of thumb is as follows:

 1. Private, Commercial, Rural, Construction & Mining ....

-Structures under 100 sqm An (unsigned) Arch Shelter General Certificate is usually sufficient to satisfy a council or port authority if a siting permit is required and structure will be used longer than 6 months.
-Short term use does not usually require formal application to council unless near to public places.
+Structures under 100 sqm An (unsigned) Arch Shelter General Certificate is usually sufficient to satisfy a council or port authority if a siting permit is required and structure will be used longer than 6 months to a maximum of two years.
+(A siting permit is required to be applied for again after 2 years) Short term use does not usually require formal application to council unless near to public places.
 In some cases, a Safety Inspection Sign Off may be required at the end of installation, an area has been included in the Arch Shelter General Certificate for this.
 Sign off can be conducted by any licensed engineer, builder, building inspector or designated site official.